Yaswanth8021/Yaswanth8021.github.io/ht/README.md

-# simple-hotel-tourism-site
+# simple-hotel-management-system in php
-This is a simple Hotel and Tourism project built in PHP.
+This is a simple Hotel management site built in PHP.

 To visit the AdminPanel, go to 'localhost/ht/admin'